mgjeong/support-dataprocessing-manager-java/runtime-task/TaskModel/README.md

 Upload the packaged jar and we are done!

+### Updating custom task jar ###
+You can make a PUT request to `http://{workflowManager}/api/v1/catalog/upload/task` .

+The easiest way to update custom task is to use [Swagger UI](http://localhost:8082/swagger-ui.html#!/Task_Manager/uploadCustomTaskUsingPOST) provided by the workflow manager.

+Upload the packaged jar and we are done!

+Note that updating an existing custom task is not possible if it is used by at least one of the existing workflows.

+### Removing custom task jar ###
+You can make a DELETE request to `http://{workflowManager}/api/v1/catalog/upload/task` .

+The easiest way to remove custom task is to use [Swagger UI](http://localhost:8082/swagger-ui.html#!/Task_Manager/uploadCustomTaskUsingPOST) provided by the workflow manager.

+Note that removing an existing custom task is not possible if it is used by at least one of the existing workflows.

 ## Reminder ##
  - A packaged custom task model jar should not be larger than 8MB in size.